ANTsX/ANTsTorch/README.md

 # ANTsTorch

 A collection of deep learning architectures and applications ported to the Python language and tools for basic medical image processing.
-Based on `Pytorch`.
+Based on `PyTorch`.

 <!--
 _Interpretable, similarity-driven multi-view embeddings from high-dimensional biomedical data_